 Unrelated to scratching the itch, curious dogs can take to nibbling.
 This makes sense since the mouth is second only to the nose as the main means of discovery for dogs.

-When dogs meet in the park, they tend to use their noses and mouths with each other as a means of can all of .
+When dogs meet in the park, they tend to use their noses and mouths with each other as a means of socializing.
 Offering the opportunity for dogs to be themselves in this way is useful to their well-being.
 Of course, you want to be mindful that the friendly dog mouthing affection does not turn into an aggressive exchange.
 Too many teeth involved for that.

 Nibbling can be a sign of affection